Stationary entanglement of a levitated oscillator with an optical field: Abstract

 \section{Abstract}

-We report the generation of quantum entanglement between the center-of-mass motion of a levitated nanosphere, coupled by coherent scattering to an optical cavity mode, and the electromagnetic field.
-Using heterodyne detection, we reconstruct the full set of optical–mechanical correlations and observe a violation of separability bounds between the mechanical degrees of freedom and the propagating optical mode.
-Thus, we demonstrate the ability to distribute nonclassical correlations beyond the interaction region.
-Our results are obtained at room temperature and are robust over a broad range of detunings set by the cavity linewidth.
-These findings establish levitated optomechanical systems as a promising platform for macroscopic quantum optics and for future tests of fundamental physics.
+Stationary entanglement between the motion of macroscopic objects and light is a long-standing goal of quantum optomechanics, with implications for both fundamental tests of quantum physics and emerging quantum technologies.
+We report the generation of quantum entanglement between the center-of-mass motion of a nanosphere levitated in an optical tweezer inside an optical cavity and the electromagnetic field.
+By heterodyne detection, we reconstruct the full set of optomechanical correlations and observe a violation of separability bounds between the mechanical motion and the quadratures of a propagating optical mode.
+This demonstrates the distribution of nonclassical correlations beyond the interaction region.
+The entanglement is generated at room temperature and remains robust over a broad range of parameters.
+Our results establish levitated optomechanical systems as a promising platform for continuous-variable quantum communication and for tests of macroscopic quantum physics.